 The lions were cast by the Robert Wood Foundry in Philadelphia, Pennsylvania sometime in the 1860s, and guarded the Haardt home at 44 South Haardt Drive for more than 50 years.
-Before the Haardt house, the lions stood at Morning View, although the lions don’t appear in photographs or postcards until the 1920s.
+Before the Haardt house, the lions stood at Morning View, although the lions don’t appear in photographs or postcards until the early 1910s.
 Considering their age, there is also the possibility that the lions stood elsewhere before they were brought to M. B. Houghton’s estate.

 Two small columns can also be found at a residence in Edgewood, said to have come from Morning View which flanked the mansion’s driveway.
 The mansion’s fern pit, used for storing porch plants in the winter months, can still be found in the parking lot of the Ann Street upholstery shop.
 Though not much remains of Morning View, large cedar trees, assorted magnolia, and other hardwoods still stand tall at what was once described as one of the most beautiful places in Montgomery.